gautam678/Grid-developer/README.md

 * If there are no tickets to an event.
 The minimum price for the event is zero.
 So everytime you see `$00.00`, it means that event has no tickets available.

 * When the number of events are more than the coordinates (size of world = 10, number of events is 120).
 The program aims to populate events without duplicate locations.
 Hence atleast twenty events are automatically dropped.
 Since event generation is random, sometimes more than twenty events are dropped.
-They are captured by the program and displayed in the command line
+They are captured by the program and displayed to the user.

 ## Program description and arguments
 The program is written in Python 2.7x .
 You'll need to install python before running the code.